gammapy/gammapy/docs/index.rst

 * Ask questions on the `Gammapy mailing list`_.
 * Request features, report bugs or contribute on the `Gammapy GitHub page`_.

-If you're new to Gammapy, have a look at the :ref:`about` and :ref:`introduction` pages.
+To learn more about Gammapy, have a look at the :ref:`about` page, which includes a link to the Gammapy proceeding from ICRC 2015.

-If you'd like to try out Gammapy, head over to the :ref:`install` and :ref:`tutorials`.
+To get started with Gammapy, follow the instructions in the :ref:`install` page, and then head over to the 5 minute :ref:`getting-started` tutorial.

 .. _gammapy_news: